Boris Johnson wins breathing space from ‘partygate’ woes

 The party has a history of ousting leaders once they become liabilities, and Johnson could yet face a no-confidence vote from his own side if the police or Gray produce more damning evidence.
 Under party rules, such a vote is triggered if 15% of party lawmakers — currently 54 people — write letters calling for one.

-Some Tories felt that, despite promising to change, Johnson had showed a lack of contrition and a failure to understand the anger many voters feel at the “partygate” revelations.
+Some Tories felt that, despite promising to change, Johnson had showed a lack of contrition and a failure to understand the anger felt at the “partygate” revelations by millions who put up with loneliness or worse in order to follow the rules.

+In his meeting with lawmakers, Johnson said he was bringing back Lynton Crosby, an Australian political strategist with long ties to the Conservatives, to help him overhaul the government operation.

 Former Conservative leader William Hague said Johnson had done “the minimum in responding to the report rather than (going) further in his apology and his proposals.”